avinash201199/Free-courses-with-Certificates/CONTRIBUTING.md

 - Star this repository.
 - Create an issue.
 - Then fork this repository.
-- Add description about the program ,official website and youtube link in alphabetical order.
+- Add description about the course with the link.
 - Make pull request and wait for review.

 2. By Desgining the website for this repository so that it can be helpful for more students